devKafkaesque/devKafkaesque/README.md

 # Welcome to My GitHub Profile

 Hello, I’m Vishist Parashar—a dedicated full-stack developer and game development enthusiast with a knack for solving problems and building next-level applications.
-When I’m not busy making the web (and sometimes snow!) a better place, I’m busy cooking up some seriously cool projects.
+When I’m not busy making the web (and my workplace!) a better place, I’m busy cooking up some seriously cool projects.

 ## Featured Projects